saeed51100/machine-learning/forex-prediction/classification/readme-13.txt

 --------------------------
-VARIABLES (ready for PART 4: Create sequences)
+VARIABLES FROM PREVIOUS PART (ready for PART 4: Create sequences)
 --------------------------
 ...